mconfalonieri/external-dns-hetzner-webhook/docs/environment-variables.md

-# Environment variables
+# Environment variables and configuration

+## Environment variables

 The following environment variables can be used for configuring the application.

-## Hetzner DNS API calls configuration
+### Hetzner DNS API calls configuration

 These variables control the behavior of the webhook when interacting with Hetzner DNS API.